What is an Emotional Scale, and what can it tell us about healing?

 ||It’s all their fault.
 If other people weren’t so selfish, I could have

-When you observe something/anything and put your attention to it, you suddenly become more aware and more conscious of it.
+When you observe something/anything and focus on it, you suddenly become more aware and more conscious of it.
 Emotions are no different.
-Your emotions are like a feedback loop, that tells you just how aligned you are with the real you.
-The worse you feel, the more out of alignment you are with YOU.
+Like a feedback loop, your emotions tell you just how aligned you are with the real you.
+Therefore, the worse you feel, the more out of alignment you are with YOU.

-If, however, you feel angry, frustrated, grief, jealousy, constant depression or overwhelmed much of the time, understanding the Emotional Scale will help you feel better and better work through your emotions.
+If you feel angry, frustrated, grief, jealousy, constant depression, or feel overwhelmed much of the time, understanding the Emotional Scale will help you feel better and better work through your emotions.

 Overview of the Emotional Scale

-Our emotions can be mapped out on this emotional scale which goes from total despair up to the highest point, total joy.
-At the top of the scale, you will be feeling authentic and genuine happiness, joy, empowerment, freedom, passion, enthusiasm, and eagerness.
+We can map our emotions on this emotional scale, which goes from total despair to the highest point, absolute joy.
+At the top of the range, you will be feeling authentic and genuine happiness, joy, empowerment, freedom, passion, enthusiasm, and eagerness.

-Now I know that for some this might seem like an impossible stage of emotional bliss to attain, but trust me, it is possible, just not overnight.
-Slowly, slowly you can get yourself up the scale.
+Know that for some people, this might seem like an impossible stage of emotional bliss to attain, but trust me, it is possible, just not overnight.
+Slowly, you can get yourself moving up the scale.

-At the other opposite end of the scale, you are feeling completely powerless and you feel you have no control over your life.
-Things seem to always happen to you, you feel like a victim.
+At the other opposite end of the scale, you see emotions associated with feeling powerless.
+Things seem to always happen to you, and you feel like a victim.
 You feel vulnerable, afraid, depressed and unworthy.
-This is the place of self-loathing and fear.
+Feeling powerless is the place of self-loathing and fear.
 It doesn’t get any worse than this.

 Starting at the Bottom

-So you are at the bottom of the scale—it is time to start telling yourself some real truths, that you can believe right here and now.
-For example, blaming others for your life is actually more empowering than feeling shame, so allow yourself to blame… just don’t get stuck there too long.
+When you are at the bottom of the scale—it is time to start telling yourself some real truths, truths that you can believe right here and now.
+For example, blaming others for your life is more empowering than feeling shame, so allow yourself to blame; just don’t get stuck there too long.

 Keep working on slowly but steadily, getting further up the scale.

-Do not actually act on these suggestions, otherwise, you could slide back down the scale again, but you certainly have a right to feel your anger fully.
-Give yourself permission to hate the world, blame your family, your friends.
+Do not act on these suggestions.
+Otherwise, you could slide back down the scale again, but you certainly have a right to feel your anger fully.
+Permit yourself to hate the world, blame your family, your friends.

 Expressing anger won’t make you feel good, but you will feel better.
-Stay here until you start to feel better, you want that anger out.
-Punch a boxing bag or a pillow, cry, get hysterical if you have to, go for a walk, just get it all out.
+Stay here until you start to feel better.
+You want that anger out.
+Punch a boxing bag or a pillow, cry, get hysterical if you have to, go for a walk, get it all out.

-Once you are stable with your anger, you can then look at the next higher up levels of emotion, which are frustration, doubt, worry or pessimism.
+Once you are stable with your anger, you can then look at the next higher up levels of emotion: frustration, doubt, worry or pessimism.
 Your language will be softer now.
-Instead of saying I always, or they always… you say instead, I sometimes or they sometimes… and ‘everyone’ becomes ‘some people’, ‘all’ becomes ‘a few’.
+Instead of saying I always, or they still, you say instead, I sometimes or they sometimes, and ‘everyone’ becomes ‘some people,’ ‘all’ becomes ‘a few.’
 Things start feeling less horrible and more hopeful, bit by bit.
-Remember the power of turtle power!

 If anything keeps coming back up from your previous work, there is no shame in going back and releasing more negative feelings.
-Sometimes, our emotions are layered on top of each other and it will take several focused release sessions to fully release all the layers.
-Just keep reminding yourself that you will get through this, that those uncomfortable emotions are guiding you to better feelings and towards finding your true self.
+Sometimes, our emotions are on top of each other, and it will take several focused release sessions to get all the layers fully.
+Keep reminding yourself that you will get through this, that those uncomfortable emotions are guiding you to better feelings and finding your true self.

 Feeling More Positive

-Often at this stage, you may find recurring issues that keep morphing under the same theme.
-Family issues often have many layers of healing and they go deep, so do not be surprised if now the same issue keeps coming up just in a different form.
+At this stage, you may find recurring issues that keep morphing under the same theme.
+Family issues often have many layers of healing, and they go deep, so do not be surprised if now the same problem keeps coming up just in a different form.

 Just give it attention like all the other emotions, work through it.
-You can now start asking the universe for guidance, then let it go and always reach for better feeling thoughts around the issue.
+Now start asking the universe for guidance, then let it go and always reach for better feeling thoughts around the issue.

-You can start this journey at any place on the scale and is really there only to help you get more aware and conscious about your own healing.
-All healing starts with you.
-Take it slow as you feel your way through all the emotions that are going to be coming up.
-Remember you have probably been burying your emotions most of your life, so it is going to take some time to work through them.
+You can start this journey at any place on the scale, and it is there only to help you get more aware and conscious about your healing.
+All healing begins with you.
+Take it slow as you feel your way through all the emotions that will be coming up.
+Remember, you have probably been burying your emotions most of your life, so it will take some time to work through them.